Choosing the right online course topic is a vital first step that will prevent you from spending loads of time creating

-This article is part of hub of useful guides on this site, all focussed on teaching you (for free!) how to create an online course.
+This article is part of hub of useful guides on this site, all focused on teaching you (for free!) how to create an online course.

 Today, I'm going to show you how to narrow down and decide on your online course topic.

 I honestly believe that for most people the best way to get started is to make a short course that sells for $100-200.

 1) It can be simple and relatively quick to make